FaiizanAly/kcmt-canteen/README.md

 ---

 Thank you for using the KCMT Canteen - Food Ordering & Management System!

----

-This version adds the live demo link to make the README more engaging and accessible for users.
-Let me know if there’s anything else you'd like to include!